Events and News

 While in residency at Dickinson, the distinguished recipient visits classes, holds a seminar for aspiring writers, gives readings and presentations, and shares meals with students and faculty.
 Read how the Stellfox program has impacted the Dickinson campus since its beginning in 2005.

+Past recipients: The fall 2016 Stellfox recipient was John Patrick Shanley.
+He is one of America's foremost playwrights and best known for his 2005 play Doubt, winner of four Tony awards, a Drama Desk award and the Pulitzer Prize; he also is a screenwriter and director of the 2008 film adaptation, starring Meryl Streep and Philip Seymour Hoffman.
+Shanley wrote the screenplay for the 1987 film Moonstruck, which won three Academy Awards, including best screenplay.
 The spring 2016 Stellfox recipient was Edwidge Danticat who inspired individuals to "Just seek the truth and write about it."
 Award-winning creative writer Lorrie Moore was the Stellfox Visiting Scholar recipient in the fall 2014.
-She visited Dickinson November 6-8, 2014.
 In the spring of 2014 Stellfox recipient Paul Muldoon delivered a literary call to action during his inspiring residency in the spring of 2014.
 Ian McEwan, the Man Booker-winning writer and the first Stellfox award recipient returned as a 2015 Commencement speaker.
 Here is a conversation on his work, free speech, and the role the Internet can play in the evolution of literature.

 Belfer Reading Series